-Masszing Renistrance before and the ground test and the ground test as a single unit.
+Measuring Renderance before the problem of the Manuel and after actual test.
+It is the most accurate method but is limited by the fact that the ground tested is a single unit.
 This method applies only when all three electrodes are in a straight line and the ground is a single electrode, pipe, or plate as in Figure